 - DNA – DNA Paxgene tube (1) or DNA processed with Gentra system

-The Basic Science Research Enhancement Core, facilitates basic science research, related to kidney disease by providing discounts for core services.
+The Administrative Core, facilitates basic science research, related to kidney disease by providing discounts for core services.
 Discounts are available after application approval for the following core services

 The Medical Student Training Program in Kidney Disease allows medical students to conduct research under the direction of an established scientist in the areas of basic science, systems biological, translational, clinical, or health services research in kidney disease.
 This 8-week research experience is funded by NIDDK and provides a weekly stipend.
 In addition to research, the students attend weekly lectures by Nephrology faculty and also participate in activities of the University of Michigan Student Biomedical Research Program, including the Fall SBRP Research Symposium.
 The on-line application and faculty mentors can be found on the Summer Student web page.